JonahhGohh/Countries/README.md

 # Countries
 AY2020/21 Winter Break Project.
-A country lobby-style game built with nodejs, expressjs and socket.io.
+A lobby-style game built with nodejs, expressjs and socket.io.
+Created a working game lobby with host, chat and kick functionality.